 How do you introduce them each month?

 Our family has a weekly family night on Sunday nights after dinner where we have a lesson, an activity, and spend time together.
 We introduce the value of the month at this family meeting by writing it on a large piece of paper and hanging it on our wall.
+Philip and I brainstormed a list of family values to pull from each month.

 We talk about the value, what it means, and then we give a short (like 4-5 minute) lesson with examples of the value and how to implement it.
 We get most of our lesson material from THIS MAGAZINE that has issues every month dating back to 1971, so there’s no shortage of material!
 They have short fictional or non-fictional stories in each issue that discuss different values and are written for (and sometimes by) kids!